 Goal: System Preservation: Protect and maintain the State's existing transportation infrastructure and investments.

-Objective: Preserve and maintain State-owned or supported roadways, bridges, public transit, rail, bicycle and pedestrian facilities, ports, airports, and other facilities in a state of good repair As aging structures require more maintenance, this project would reduce the road maintenance needed for this roadway.
+Objective: Preserve and maintain State-owned or supported roadways, bridges, public transit, rail, bicycle and pedestrian facilities, ports, airports, and other facilities in a state of good repair.
+As aging structures require more maintenance, this project would reduce the road maintenance needed for this roadway.
 In addition, a wider road section would enable the SHA to more easily conduct road and bridge inspections as lane closures can be more readily accomplished.
-Goal: Environmental Stewardship: Ensure that the delivery of the State's transportation infrastructure program conserves and enhances Maryland's natural, historic, and cultural resources.
-Objective: Limit the impacts of transportation on Maryland's natural environment through the impact avoidance, minimization, and mitigation.
+Environmental Stewardship: Ensure that the delivery of the State's transportation infrastructure program conserves and enhances Maryland's natural, historic, and cultural resources. $\sqrt{}$ Objective: Limit the impacts of transportation on Maryland's natural environment through the impact avoidance, minimization, and mitigation.
 This project will provide the SHA the opportunity to address the need to protect the natural environment by addressing the ability to avoid impacts.
-If impacts are unavoidable, they will be minimized and mitigation will be provided in accordance with State and Federal Law.
-Objective: Employ resource protection and conservation practices in project development, construction, operations, and maintenance of transportation assets.
-This project has a minimal effect on natural, community, and historical resources, and natural resources will be protect to the extent practicable during project development, construction, operations, and maintenance.
+If impacts are unavoidable, they will be minimized and mitigation will be provided in accordance with State and Federal Law. $\overline{\mathsf{V}}$ Objective: Employ resource protection and conservation practices in project development, construction, operations, and maintenance of transportation assets.
+This project has a minimal effect on natural, community, and historical resources, and natural resources will be protected to the extent practicable during project development, construction, operations, and maintenance.
 Objective: Implement transportation initiatives to mitigate the impacts of climate change and improve air quality.
 By providing a more efficient transportation infrastructure, less fuel usage should be incurred per trip, which should improve air quality.
 The bridge structure should be designed above the 100-year flood elevation to mitigate the potential impact of increased flood elevations due to climate change.
 If this is not possible, the structure will be raised to the extent practical, which will minimize the frequency and duration of flooding.
 Objective: Support broader efforts to improve the health of the Chesapeake Bay, protect wildlife, conserve energy, and address the impacts of climate change.
 This project provides an opportunity for the SHA to improve environmental quality through wetland and stormwater management retrofit projects which will reduce erosion and improve water quality in the project area.
 Energy will be conserved by reduced congestion.
 If checked, please describe how the project supports the goals and objectives.
-Goal: Community Vitality: Provide options for the movement of people and goods that support communities and quality of life.
-Objective: Better coordinate transportation investments and land use planning to support the environmental, social and economic sustainability of Maryland's existing communities and planned growth areas.
-This project supports Smart Growth in St. Mary's County, as it is located partially within the Lexington Park PFA.
-It also supports the Base Realignment and Closure process, and will serve to attract more jobs to Naval Air Station Patuxent River, which reinforces growth within both the Leonardtown and Lexington Park PFA's.
+Goal: Community Vitality: Provide options for the movement of people and goods that support communities and quality of life. $\overline{\mathsf{V}}$ Objective: Better coordinate transportation investments and land use planning to support the environmental, social and economic sustainability of Maryland's existing communities and planned growth This project supports Smart Growth in St. Mary's County, as it is located partially within the Lexington Park PFA.
+It also supports the Base Realignment and Closure process and will serve to attract more jobs to Naval Air Station Patuxent River, which reinforces growth within both the Leonardtown and Lexington Park PFA's.
 This Base has an extensive travel demand program which reduces and spreads the travel demand to make the most efficient use of the transportation network possible.
-Even so, the success of the Base and the surrounding area has made the development district a trip attractor, and additional traffic capacity is needed for the roads serving the Base in the near future.
-Objective: Enhance transportation networks and choices to improve mobility and accessibility, and to better integrate with land use.
-This project will increase the choices in transportation and accessibility by creating bicycle and pedestrian linkages.
-The sidewalk will be designed as an accessible walkway to serve residents and business in the area.
-Objective: Increase and enhance transportation connections to move people and goods within and between activity centers.
-This project is necessary to improve access not only to the Lexington Park PFA, but also to the Leonardtown PFA and Naval Air Station Patuxent River.
-MD 5 connects northern St. Mary's County to the Lexington Park PFA for commuters from the Northern County, as well as Charles County and Virginia.
-The Naval Air Station Patuxent River is vital for the economy of Southern Maryland, and access to the Base is one of the primary measures the Base Realignment and Closure Committee considers when deciding the future of a facility.
+Even so, the success